BIGBOOTYKOUSHIK/Software/README.md

 ## Visual Improvements
 Cards and menus now use consistent theme colors.
 Matched messages fade out smoothly for a polished look.
+Buttons are drawn inside bordered boxes for a cleaner appearance.